Forest History

 GYPPO LOGGER

 Margaret Felt.
-Tells a story often overlooked in the history of the logging industry: the emergence of family-based, independent contract or “gyppo” loggers in the post-WW II timber economy, and the crucial role of women within that economy.
+Tells a story often overlooked in the history of the logging industry: the emergence of family-based, independent contract or “gyppo” loggers in the post-World War II timber economy, and the crucial role of women within that economy.
 This autobiography “captures the independent and stubborn spirit of those maverick operations.”
 5-1/2 x 8-1/2, 328p, 16 illustrations, orig.
 1963, 2002.

-G1660 paperback ..........US $18.95 CAN $29.95
+G1660 paperback ..........US $18.95 CAN $25.95

 CUT & RUN LOGGING

 Mike Monte.
-From the 1880s -1940s, logging towns throughout the northern Great Lakes region of America grew like weeds around sawmills and often died when the last tree was cut.
+From the 1880's - 1940's, logging towns throughout the northern Great Lakes region of America grew like weeds around sawmills and often died when the last tree was cut.
 This book presents true-life photographic images and poignant stories of the loggers and the people they touched.
 We see the lumberjacks and river pigs who began the work, railroad loggers who extended the range and types of logs available, and a close-up look at one town in the wilderness.
 8-1/2 x 11,128p, 168 b&w photos, 2002.

-C5293 paperback ..........US $19.95 CAN $24.95
+C5293 paperback ..........US $19.99 CAN $26.95

 LUMBERJACK - Inside an Era in the Upper Peninsula of Michigan by William S. Crowe (50th Anniversary ed.)

 Lynn McGlothlin Emerick, Ann McGlothlin Weller, eds..
-The lumbering and community life during the height of the white pine lumbering boom years come back to life through the "memoirs" of William Crowe, a long-time resident and eventual owner of the Chicago Lumbering Co..
+The lumbering and community life during the height of the white pine lumbering boom years come back to life through the "memoirs" of William Crowe, a long-time resident and eventual owner of the Chicago Lumbering Company.
 His writings provide an authentic, candid look at the lives, times, and personal experiences of the lumberjacks of Michigan's timber harvesting history during these glory days.
 Revised, expanded edition.
 8 x 10-1/2, 144p, 78 historic photos & illustrations, 1952, 1977, 2002.

-L7739 paperback ..........US $19.95 CAN $26.95
+L7739 paperback ..........US $21.95 CAN $29.95

-LOGGING RAILROADS of the WHITE MOUNTAINS
+LOGGING RAILROADS OF THE WHITE MOUNTAINS

-L6322 paperback ..........US $14.95 CAN $23.95
+L6322 paperback ..........US $14.95 CAN $19.95

 WILDMEN, WOBBLIES & WHISTLE PUNKS: Stewart Holbrook's Lowbrow Northwest

-W3833 paperback ..........US $17.95 CAN $26.95
+W3833 paperback ..........US $19.95 CAN $26.95

 GLORY DAYS OF LOGGING

-G5932 paperback ..........US $15.95 CAN $19.95
+G5932 paperback ..........US $15.95 CAN $21.95

 Ralph W. Andrews.
-Superb photographs by Darius Kinsey, comprising 200+ views made from wet-plate celluloid negatives, dramatically present a panorama of lumbering’s great days in these “Big Woods” from 1890 to 1925.
+With the superb views of timber photographer Darius Kinsey, comprising 200+ pictures made from wet plate celluloid negatives, Andrews dramatically presents a panorama of lumbering's great days in the Pacific Northwest's "Big Woods" from 1890 to 1925.
+Shown in sharp detail are the first axes, 12-foot crosscut saws, the first oxen and horses, the first donkey engines and "lokeys."
+Then the story continues into the "highball"days, the high production period with the steel tower skidders and miles of steel rigging.
 8-1/2 x 11, 157p, 200+ b&w photos, 1954, reprint 1984.

-T0353 paperback ..........US $14.95 CAN $18.95
+T0353 paperback ..........US $14.95 CAN $20.95

 THIS WAS SAWMILLING

-T5940 paperback ..........US $15.95 CAN $19.95
+T5940 paperback ..........US $15.95 CAN $21.95

 THE LUMBERJACKS

-L9482 paperback ..........US $19.95 CAN $19.95
+L9482 paperback ..........US $22.99 CAN $24.99

 THE TIMBERCRUISERS